charlesdaniels/toolchest/doc/packaging.rst

   Makefile is used, it should respond correctly to ``make install`` and ``make uninstall``.

+* ``dep`` (optional) - a directory containing zero or more of the following
+  files:

+  - ``system`` - newline delimited list of commands which must appear in $PATH for the package to install

+  - ``toolchest`` - newline delimited list of toolchest packages which must be installed to install this package.
+Will cause said packages to be installed if they are not already.

+  - ``uname`` - newline delimited list of OS ``uname``s - the host OS must match one or more of them in order for the package to install.

 The rest of the package folder may be structured in whatever way best suits the package.